System

 Gateway

-The process begins when your browser sends a request is sent to a gateway, the entrypoint for the Coputer network for any programs written to produce web requests. (aka all of them, since web programs are the only available program type at the moment)
+The process begins when your browser sends a request is sent to a gateway, the entrypoint for the Coputer network for any programs written to produce web requests.

 The gateway, such as the one hosted at coputer.heliodex.cf, looks at the parameters of the request and determines which program to execute.
 Programs are identified by a name and the public key of the publisher.
 The gateway requests the nearest communication system for the output of the program, providing it with its name, public key, and request parameters.